denyncrawford/photoshop-chanels-to-palette/README.md

 ## How it works:

-*PCP* takes the title and the RGB color mixture of your channel and generate a color palette in a different document with the data.
+*PCP* takes the title and the RGB color mixture of your channel and generate a color palette in a different document with the taken data.

 ## Context

-I do work a lot with photoshop and the adobe suit for screen printing.
+I do work a lot with photoshop and all the adobe suite for screen printing.
 I'm also a good coder (I hope).

 ## Warnings